Kaderde/teched2025-msad/exercises/ex1/ex1.3/README.md

 #### Step 3: Test Read Access to Customers with Support User
 - Action:
   - Open test/http/ProcessorService.http file.
-  - Change the username to alice.
+  - Change the @username to 'alice`',@password: [leave empty — no password required]
-  - Go to  Line 119 and Click on 'Send Request' to run the 'GET {{server}}/odata/v4/processor/Customers' request.
+  - Go to  Line 119 and click on 'Send Request' to run the 'GET {{server}}/odata/v4/processor/Customers' request.

 - Results:
   - ✅ Here is a sample audit log event **SensitiveDataRead** for 1 customer entity.
 In your log, the timestamp matches the current timestamp.